qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

     * a live preview
     * Dynamic visual feedback to the users

-This would be the first time Qt Quick and QML would be used in the core of QGIS, but QML have been tested for multiple years by mobile oriented project like QField and Mergin Maps.
+QGIS already built with Qt Quick thanks to the QML widget in form attribut.
+And QML is already a proven library for UI that have been tested for multiple years by mobile oriented project like QField and Mergin Maps.

 *If accepted it would be funded by the QGIS Anwendergruppe Schweiz*